 Focusing on What’s Important

-At this point, you’ve tossed all the paperwork that isn’t important.
+At this point, you’ve tossed all non-important paperwork.
 You may find more paperwork to get rid of as you continue to sort through the two remaining piles, but at least now you’re focusing your time and energy on documents you think are meaningful.

 It’s helpful to organize your important documents into the following groupings: